amdshehab/cv/README.md

 #### Makers Academy (April 2017 to July 2017)

 16 week highly selective, intensive bootcamp in software/web development, encompassing the most widely used languages and frameworks.
-Special emphasises on good software craftsmanship and the ability to write well tested, clean and maintainable code.
+Special emphasis on good software craftsmanship and the ability to write well tested, clean and maintainable code.
 My studies have taken me beyond the standard curriculum:

 - Agile and XP methodologies
 - TDD, BDD, DRY, SOLID and MVC